Matt-Audu/HNG-Project-1/README.md

 Before you start, make sure you have the following:

-- A linux server. (e.g. Redhat, Ubuntu, CentOS)
+- A linux server. (e.g. Redhat or CentOS)
 - SSH access to the server.
 - Open Port 22 and 80.
 - Basic knowledge of the command line.
+- A local terminal. (e.g gitbash)

 ### Step 1: Install Apache